aws-samples/sagemaker-studio-docker-cli-extension/README.md

 ## How SageMaker Studio Docker CLI extension works
 It provisions an EC2 instance that is used as a remote docker host to running docker daemon. `sdocker` does the following:
 - Setup networking and security groups between the instance and SageMaker Studio Apps and EFS
+  - For EFS, a security group called `EFSDockerHost` is created which only allows connections to port 2049 inbound and outbound
+  - For EC2 instance, you can either supply your own security groups or it will be created for you with open outbound rules and inbounds allowing all ports from SageMaker Studio.
+The minimum required rules are:
+    - **Inbound**:
+      - port 1111 (or DockerHostPort if not default), port 8080 and destination is SageMaker Studio secutiry group.
+Other ports might be required depending on container usage.
+    - **OutBound**:
+      - Port 80 to contact EC2 metadata on `169.254.169.254`
+      - Port 443 to pull images from docker registeries.
 - Provision EC2 instance
 - Mount SageMaker Studio EFS on EC2 instance
 - Run a `docker:dind` image as Host docker daemon and map port 1111 (or custom port) to allow access to docker daemon.